corenova/yang-js/README.md

 This module provides YANG schema processing according to [RFC 6020](http://tools.ietf.org/html/rfc6020) specifications.

-For more advanced tooling (such as cli, express, etc.) utilizing this module, be sure to check out [YangForge](https://github.com/saintkepha/yangforge).
+For more advanced tooling (such as cli, express, etc.) built on top of this module, be sure to check out [YangForge](https://github.com/saintkepha/yangforge).